-There’s no city quite like Innsbruck and its mountainous walls, for this is the very first thing you will notice upon arrival.
+There’s no city quite like Innsbruck in Austria with its mountainous walls, for this is the very first thing you will notice upon arrival.
 The ‘Capital of the Alps’ – while being an urban basin filled with 800 years of history – is defined by the peaks and alpine forest slopes that hug it.

-Literally picture perfect, you can’t go wrong with any angle of Innsbruck.
+Quite literally picture perfect, you can’t go wrong with any angle of the city and all the things to do in Innsbruck.
 Despite always wanting to look up, I first started to explore the urban grounds below before heading up to various elevated viewpoints for an alternative angle on the city layout.

 It’s quite the entrance into Innsbruck’s Historical Old Town.
 I started at the Triumphal Arch that faces the mountainous backdrop of the city.
 It was built in 1765, commissioned by Empress Maria Theresa to commemorate the marriage of her son and now stands proudly on Maria-Theresien-Straße – the most navigable thoroughfare from which to enter the cobbled stoned streets and alleyways of late-Gothic architecture.

-Innsbruck is the Nature Haven and Cityscape in One
+Places to go in Innsbruck – The Nature Haven and Cityscape in One

-What’s unique to Innsbruck is that it is an accessible nature haven and cityscape all rolled into one, where cable cars to the city’s darling 2000m high Nordkette Mountain leave from the very heart of the city.
+What’s unique when you visit Innsbruck is that it is an accessible nature haven and cityscape all rolled into one, where cable cars to the city’s darling 2000m high Nordkette Mountain leave from the very heart of the city.
 In less than 20 minutes you can reach Austria’s biggest nature park, Karwendel and Europe’s highest (Alpine) Zoo alongside various viewing platforms.

 The avant-garde design of the three main Nordkettenbahnen cable car stations combines Innsbruck nature trails with modern design without impacting on the visual elements of the landscape.